MontiCore/cd4analysis/README.md

 ### Step 5: Importing Symbol Files Using a Path

-MontiCore is designed for modularity (both on the model and the language level).
+MontiCore is designed for modularity (both on the model and language level).
 The CD languages are participating in the symbol exchange infrastructure.
 We import a symbol file defining type symbols that are used by a CD.